What you need to know about dengue fever

 • Following the infection, I found going on a low-inflammation diet or auto-immune protocol diet very helpful.
 Please see my post about chronic pain for more.

-• There is some evidence that mast cell stabilizers and targeting the immune system itself may be helpful, see this study.
+• There is some evidence that mast cell stabilizers and targeting the immune system itself may be helpful, see this study, “Transcriptional Profiling Confirms the Therapeutic Effects of Mast Cell Stabilization in a Dengue Disease Model”

 • Avoid any medication that lowers platelet levels.
 These include Furosemide, NSAIDs (hence the above note about Advil), and some other medications.
 Best to ask your doctor to confirm.